meollan/Maven-Movies-SQL/README.md

 Join me on my journey into Data Analytics and Business Intelligence!

-The training I have is in UDEMY lead by Maven with a title SQL for Data Analysis: Beginner MySQL Business Intelligence
+The training I have is in UDEMY lead by Maven with a title SQL for Data Analysis: Beginner MySQL Business Intelligence Part 1

 In this case our database includes
 16 related tables , containing information